juhana/vorple-if.com/_includes/doc/inform6.markdown

 In the [download package](/download/#inform6) there is a file called "play.html".
 If you edit the file you should see a line that looks like like

-    parchment.options.default_story = [ "test.z5" ];
+    parchment.options.default_story = [ "test.ulx" ];

-Just replace "test.z5" by the name of your story file, and you're good to go!
+Just replace "test.ulx" by the name of your story file.
+You then need to [install a local server]({{site.url}}/doc/localhost) on your computer to be able to test your game.
+After this is done, open a web browser and type `http://localhost:8000/play.html` to the address bar.
-To publish your work, upload the "play.html" file and the "interpreter" directory along with its contents to a web server.

 ### Technical note about I6 stubs

-Vorple makes use of a few I6 entry points that are defined as stubs in the I6 librairies (usually at the end of your language grammar definition file).
-Those stubs are ParserError (called every time the parser didn't understand the sentence) and LookRoutine (called after each >look command including the initial one).

-You might have defined (un-stubbed) those routines in your code, before including "grammar"; if that is the case, the I6 compiler will return an error.
-However Vorple creates 2 stubs with the names "MyParserError" and "MyLookRoutine", that are called in those routines.
-Hence, you simply need to rename your "ParserError" routine in "MyParserError" (and same for LookRoutine), and move the definition of those routines to *before including a vorple file for the second time*.
-And everything should be fine!
-(See the "How to II" example for sample code.)
+Vorple makes use of the LookRoutine entry point, which is defined as a stub in the I6 libraries, and is called after each >look command including the initial one.
+If you had un-stubbed this routine, the compiler will return an error.
+However, Vorple also creates a MyLookRoutine stub, called in the new LookRoutine; if you define this function before including Vorple, your code will be executed as if you had defined LookRoutine.

 Additionally, Vorple defines the stub "VorpleStartup", that allows you to do things while Vorple is initialising (i.e. during VorpleInitialise).
 This is useful mostly for one thing, which is queueing commands so that they are parsed and executed before the game even starts.
+Note that you can also use the VorpleInterfaceSetup rulebook to add code to be executed at startup.

 ## Compatibility with non-Vorple interpreters